vishk/algotools/README.md

 ## Installation

 To use with Leiningen, add

     [org.clojars.vishk/algotools "0.1.0"]
-to your project.clj.
+to your project.clj dependencies.

-Or fetch jar from [clojars.org](https://clojars.org/org.clojars.vishk/algotools).
+Or [get the jar](https://clojars.org/org.clojars.vishk/algotools) from clojars.org.

 ## Usage Examples